Automated Few-shot Classification with Instruction-Finetuned Language Models: Evaluation

 The computational costs for training and inference are listed in Table \ref{tab:upstream-models}.
 We follow the approach adopted by \citet{liu2022few} and \citet{tunstall2022efficient} to measure computational costs, namely FLOPs-per-token \citep{kaplan2020scaling}.
-AuT-Few requires about 7x the training cost of T-Few, yet remains computationally accessible, taking only a few hours to train on a single A10G GPU, since the number of training steps for few-shot PEFT are overall small.
+AuT-Few requires about 7x the training cost of T-Few, yet remains computationally accessible, taking only a few hours to train on a single A10G GPU, since the number of training steps for few-shot PEFT is overall small.
 Similarly, while AuT-Few with BART0 takes 4.2x longer than SetFit, it still takes less than an hour of total training time.
-Moreover, while AuT-Few is also about 3x slower than SetFit during inference, it only requires 60\% the computation of SetFit when used without MC approximation while maintaining a higher score with $61.1$.
+Importantly, during inference, AuT-Few is as efficient as T-Few (excluding Monte-Carlo approximation, otherwise scaling linearly with the number of retrieved templates).
+AuT-Few with BART0 is even more efficient than SetFit during inference, requiring only 60\% of its computation while maintaining a competitive score.

 We emphasize that while T-Few takes somewhat less computation than AuT-Few, T-Few requires significantly more human intervention, and human time is much more valuable than computer time.
 The difference of a couple hours of computer time is negligible when it can save orders of magnitude more human time and associated costs.